NYC - PDX

 The average price of all round-trip flights from New York to Portland clicked on KAYAK for each day over the last 12 months.

 When flying from New York to Portland, you should consider leaving on a Wednesday and avoid Sundays if you are looking for the best rates.
-For your return to New York, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to New York, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from New York to Portland?